tbarrella/crypto-pure/README.md

   * clean up/make more idiomatic
 * gcm
   * incremental encryption/decryption
-  * extend to support other ciphers
+  * extend to support AES-128
-  * improve tag verification
 * other
   * more tests
   * more documentation